AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

 - Try a new nozzle.
 - If all else fails, rebuild your extruder/toolhead.

-**With PETG**
+### **With PETG**

-- If you're using PETG, you may just need to live with some stringing.
+If you're using PETG, you may just need to live with some stringing. \
-    - PETG is near impossible to get string-free prints with.
+PETG is near impossible to get string-free prints with.

 - Well-tuned PA/EM helps.
+- Use [avoid_crossing_perimeters](https://cdn.help.prusa3d.com/wp-content/uploads/2021/01/avoid_crossing2-2048x977.jpg) in PS/SS or [combing](https://all3dp.com/2/combing-mode-cura-simply-explained/) in Cura.
+    - This keeps travels/stringing inside the infill where possible.
+    - It increases slicing and print times, however, so there's no need to keep it on for other materials.
 - [E3D Nozzle X](https://e3d-online.com/blogs/news/nozzle-x-the-one-nozzle-to-rule-them-all) has a nonstick coating that *might* help, however I have not tested this theory.
     - If you try it, let me know.
 I'm curious.

 ---